Taha-Batur-Senli/CS102_Section03_Group_03C/group/Arda_log.md

 @TODO: For now, when user wants to close the pop-up settings menu, it starts the previous activity over the pop-up settings menu instead of actually closing the pop-up settings menu with going back to the previous activity.
 I'll enhance the close button.
 @TODO 2: I need to look at our main function: making reservations.
 Some of my team members especially Berkay was involved in making reservations, I will work with him to implement the features to the Android Studoio, to the GUI.

+### 12.05.2020 - 19.05.2020
+This week I modified & enhanced over 50 XML classes and 40 Java classes.
+I and my team pretty much shaped everything we did up in this week.
+I mostly spent my time about enhancing the GUI and making the app function, spending at least 4-5 hours a day, 7-8 with breaks in average.
+At the end, what I contributed to the project only this week that comes to my mind now were 3 times restored main menu, a drawer menu, most of the pages' GUI themes, making lists and buttons get data from firebase (Alongisde my friends, I also worked with firebase a little bit at the and), adjusting the views of many pages and basically, integrating XML classes with Java classes.

+@TODO: There's not much to do left.
+We pretty much finished our project, and will probably name our next push as 'Final Release'.
+There are still some bugs that we are aware of, however they can be prevented through using different ways.
+We will work on fixing these bugs after we upload our demovideo tomorrow.

 ****

+If you're reading here sir, thank you for the two semesters, for teaching us the basics of Java, and for everything.
+I especially, started coding with your lectures, so thank you.